Android/Arduino RF Outlets Selector

 Here’s a great little project I implemented with Arduino and Android – switching outlets from my smart phone!

-Here’s a 315MHz Android-compatible transmitter/receiver on Amazon: SMAKN 315Mhz Rf Transmitter and Receiver Kit
+SMAKN 315Mhz Rf Transmitter and Receiver Kit on Amazon

 All the code is on Bitbucket.
-That includes a simple remote control Android application (as seen in video).
+There is also a simple remote control Android / IPhone application available in the Google Play and ITunes stores.
+(Better looking than in the video, too!)

 The Arduino can hook up to your router via the Ethernet shield, and when it’s turned on will be running a web server at the URL:

-And of course the Android comes in with a basic UI over top of those URL permutations, so you can click a toggle button for all the outlets, rename them, etc.
+And of course the Android and IPhone app comes with a UI added to those URLs, so you can click a toggle button for all the outlets, rename them, etc. See more about the App here.

 I based the code on a cool outlet project that was pretty mature, called RC Switch, but in Europe the RF protocols and outlets are a bit different.
 There was also a reference from Instructables, but those RF on/off timings didn’t match my outlets.
 If you don’t have luck with my code as-is, modify the pulse length timings to match what is found here.
 There may be more variants that look the same, as a lot of these outlet modules look the same but are rebranded.